 Taking a close look

-It uses Cherry MX Brown Switches that are functioned to work up to 50 million strokes.
+It uses Cherry MX Brown Switches that have a lifespan of up to 50 million strokes.
 The keyboard is also available with Cherry MX Blue and Red Switches but I opted to go for the Brown switches because they give a good tactile feel without compromising with speed.
 They are ideal for both gaming as well as typing.

 4 of the red keys are textured and the number keys are plain.
 I have replaced them as you can see above which makes the keyboard look a little bit more attractive.